 ^ Go to top

 The MSH in ESCD is a graduate that degree integrates advanced training in exercise science and epidemiology.
 The field of Exercise Epidemiology examines the relationship(s) between physical activity, sedentary behavior and fitness level with chronic diseases ubiquitous in today’s society.
 Students pursuing the MSH in ESCD are required to take seven exercise science and epidemiology core courses for a total of 24 credit hours.
-The remaining credits will be satisfied with nine to 10 credits of elective course work and either a six credit internship/project or thesis.
+The remaining credits will be satisfied with nine credits of elective course work and either a six credit internship/project or thesis.
 Students must declare a thesis or non-thesis option upon acceptance into the program.
-The MSH in ESCD requires the completion of 38 or 39 graduate credit hours dependent upon the student’s elective focus and can be completed in two years.
+The MSH in ESCD requires the completion of 39 graduate credit hours dependent upon the student’s elective focus and can be completed in two years.

 The Doctor of Physical Therapy (D.P.T.) is a fully accredited, post-baccalaureate entry-level degree that prepares the graduate to practice physical therapy.
 The 102-hour program is designed to give students in-depth knowledge of basic and clinical sciences relevant to physical therapy.
 Full-time internships in the second and third years (totaling 34 weeks) allow students to apply this knowledge as they engage in reflective practice through sound clinical decision making under the direction of expert clinicians.
 Graduates are eligible to take the physical therapy licensure examination following successful completion of the program.
 Students applying to the physical therapy program must have earned a baccalaureate degree prior to admission.
 While the student can select an undergraduate major of personal interest, specific course prerequisites are required of all students.
 Information regarding the physical therapy program and deadlines for admission are available from the Department of Clinical & Applied Movement Sciences.